 Still, to each his or her own!
 I think both methods work and they serve the same purpose.
 While we still don’t really know if either method would help student learn the tones better (see the first article in further reading below), but they definitely provide some scaffolding to your Chinese reading experience, while still keeping you on the task of learning how to process actual characters.

-Which method do you prefer?
-What’s your experience with Pinyin in relation to learning to read characters?
+Which method do you prefer to practise Chinese tones without Pinyin getting in the way What’s your experience with Pinyin in relation to learning to read characters?
 Leave a comment!

 Godfroid, A., Lin, C. H., & Ryu, C. (2017).
 Hearing and Seeing Tone Through Color: An Efficacy Study of Web‐Based, Multimodal Chinese Tone Perception Training.
 Language Learning, 67(4), 819-857.